qianweicheng/rasa/examples/rasasc/data/nlu.md

 - can't received notifications
 - not receiving notifications
 - my notification settings are on but i'm not receiving any notifications when i get emails
+- i'm not receiving notifications for new email, but the option is on
+- i'm not getting any notifications on my emails!
+- i'm not receiving sound notifications when emails come in

 ## intent:how_customize_assistant_view
 - how do i customize the assistant view?